 Claremont Rug Company Offers “Epic Purchase” of Art-Level Oriental Carpets in Major Gallery Event

-OAKLAND, Calif.– Jan David Winitz, founder and president of Claremont Rug Company, today announced that 150 art-level 19th-century Oriental rugs acquired from a private collection would be available for purchase, starting on Saturday, September 12, at his Claremont Rug Company gallery.
+OAKLAND, CA.– Jan David Winitz, founder and president of Claremont Rug Company, today announced that 150 art-level 19th-century Oriental rugs acquired from a private collection would be available for purchase, starting on Saturday, September 12, at his Claremont Rug Company gallery.